InitiatDev/homebrew-initiat/README.md

 # Initiat Homebrew Tap

-This is the official Homebrew tap for [Initiat CLI](https://initiat.dev), the Developer Experience Platform that eliminates onboarding friction.
+This is the official Homebrew tap for [Initiat CLI](https://github.com/InitiatDev/initiat-cli).
 ## Installation

 ```bash